hebcal/hebcal-es6/README.md

 specified by the [Location](#Location) class.
 The `Location` class contains a small database of cities with their associated geographic information and time-zone information.
 If you ever have any doubts about Hebcal's times, consult your local halachic authority.
-If you enter geographic coordinates above the artic circle or antarctic circle, the times are guaranteed to be wrong.
+If you enter geographic coordinates above the arctic circle or antarctic circle, the times are guaranteed to be wrong.

 To add candle-lighting options, set `options.candlelighting=true` and set